 There are two groups of people in this world– those who like football and those who don’t.
-I fall into the latter group having never really been a fan.
+I fall into the latter group.
 Oh, sure, I have been known to cheer and wear a shirt bearing the logo of my “favorite” team, but, at the end of the day, I can honestly say that if football was banned from the earth I wouldn’t think twice about it.

 Except, if football was banned from the earth I would definitely miss the food.
 The foods that I associate with football are some of my favorites.
 I will happily sit through an entire game if there is a spread of tasty snacks.
 If someone invites me to watch a game at their house the first question I ask is, “will there be food?” and the answer to that question rates heavily in my decision to attend.
 And, yes, I am that person who asks if there will be food.